weaveworks-guides/weave-net-legacy/site/cloud/part-2-deploy-continuous-delivery.md

 Sign up for a [Quay.io](https://quay.io) account, and record the username that it gives you.
 When you log in, you'll be able to see it under "Users and Organizations" on the right hand side of the Repositories page.

-Make an empty Quay.io repository called `front-end`, where you'll configure Travis to push to.
+Create a new public repository called `front-end`.
+This Docker repository will be used by Travis on which to push newly images.

 ## Get a Continuous Integration Account

 If you already have your own CI system, you can use that instead.
 All that Flux needs is something that creates a container image and pushes it to the registry whenever you push a change to GitHub.

 The example used here is [Travis CI](https://travis-ci.org/).
 Sign up for an account if you haven't got one already, and then hook it up to your GitHub account.
-Click the `+` button next to "My Repositories" and toggle on the button for `<YOUR_GITHUB_USERNAME>/front-end` so that Travis automatically runs builds for the repo.
+Click the `+` button next to "My Repositories" and toggle the button for `<YOUR_GITHUB_USERNAME>/front-end` so that Travis automatically runs builds for the repo.

 ## Edit the travis.yml File

-Replace the `.travis.yml` file in your fork of the `front-end` repo so that it contains exactly the following, with `<YOUR_QUAY_USERNAME>` replaced with your Quay.io username:
+Replace the `.travis.yml` file in your fork of the `front-end` repo so that it contains only the following and replace `<YOUR_QUAY_USERNAME>` with your Quay.io username:

 ~~~yaml
 language: node_js